What is antioxidant good for has a simple answer; every cell and organ in the body.

 So how long does it actually take to squeeze your own orange juice?

 Everywhere you will read the recommendation to eat more whole grains; but they are very difficult to get and truth be told we have often grown to dislike their texture.
-Commercial bread is one example; it is highly refined, fattening and devoid of these bioactive phytonutrients.
+Commercial bread is one example; it is ultra-refined, fattening and devoid of these bioactive phytonutrients.

-It is any coincidence that breast disease has like heart attacks soared since the refining of our flour?
+It is any coincidence that breast and prostate disease have like heart attacks soared since the refining of our flour?
 The lignans[2] in the bran and the alpha-tocopherol in the germ have been extracted; and sold to the pig farmer.
 We are fed the highly glycemic flour; inflammation, obesity and type-2 diabetes have become the order of the day.

 What is antioxidant good for?
 The simple answer is everything.